ttanida/rgrg/README.md

 1. Create conda environment with "**conda env create -f environment.yml**"
 2. Install Java 1.8.0 (required for pycocoevalcap library, see https://pypi.org/project/pycocoevalcap/).
 On Ubuntu, you can install Java 1.8.0 with "**sudo apt install openjdk-8-jdk**".
-3. In src/path_datasets_and_weights.py, specify the paths to the various datasets (Chest ImaGenome, MIMIC-CXR, MIMIC-CXR-JPG), CheXbert weights, and folders in which the runs are saved.
+3. In [path_datasets_and_weights.py](src/path_datasets_and_weights.py), specify the paths to the various datasets (Chest ImaGenome, MIMIC-CXR, MIMIC-CXR-JPG), CheXbert weights, and folders in which the runs are saved.
 Follow the instructions of the doc string of path_datasets_and_weights.py.

 ## Create train, val and test csv files

-After the setup, run "**python create_dataset.py**" in src/dataset/ to create train, val and test csv files, in which each row contains specific information about a single image.
+After the setup, run "**python [create_dataset.py](src/dataset/create_dataset.py)**" to create train, val and test csv files, in which each row contains specific information about a single image.
 See doc string of create_dataset.py for more details.

 As a side note - we cannot provide you these files directly (i.e. you have to create these csv files yourself), since they contain patient information from Chest ImaGenome/MIMIC-CXR, to which only credentialed users with training in handling human participant data should have access (for privacy reasons).